How to wash TENCEL™ Lyocell (plant-based silk) bed linen — the easy method

 -

-3) Finishing touches (if needed)
+3) Finishing (if needed)

-TENCEL™ Lyocell naturally returns to its original shape.
+TENCEL™ Lyocell naturally regains its shape.

-The right approach for bulky bed linen
+Good practices for bulky bed linen

 -